Dan Tischler reunited with his former college coach Brett Boretti and joined the Columbia baseball staff as an assistant coach in June 2012.

 Tischler's first season in Morningside Heights proved to be among the most successful in Columbia baseball history.
 The Lions tied the program record for wins in a season (28), won a program-record 16 Ancient Eight contests, captured the Ivy League Championship and knocked off New Mexico at the Fullerton Regional, marking Columbia's first NCAA Tournament victory.

 Working primarily with the Lions' infielders, Tischler oversaw a Columbia defense that posted a .971 overall fielding percentage and Ivy League-best .981 mark in conference-only games, both previous program records.
-Manning the base paths from first base, Tischler saw Columbia base runners swipe 79 bags, the third-highest total in program history.
+Tischler saw Columbia base runners swipe 79 bags, the third-highest total in program history.
 In total, nine Lions were selected All-Ivy League during Tischler's first season.

 A native New Yorker, Tischler comes home to Columbia after spending the previous two years as an assistant coach at Cornell.
 In 2012, he helped guide the Big Red to a program record for wins (31), Ivy League wins (14) and the program’s first Ivy League championship since 1976.